-Disclosure: Some of these links are affiliate links.
-At no extra cost, I earn a commission if you buy from them, which helps to maintain this website.
+Disclosure: Some of these links are affiliate links, and at no additional cost, I earn a commission if you buy which helps to maintain this website.

 Do you like using the inverted method with your AeroPress, but have that little voice in the back of your mind?
 The one that says “watch out, it might spill everywhere!”

 Unfortunately, sometimes it does happen.
 Imagine having to clean up your kitchen when it does… coffee everywhere!

 Do you also enjoy espresso coffee, but can’t take your espresso machine with you everywhere you go?

 In that case, the Prismo is the life-changing answer you’ve been looking for.

 After reading this surprising Fellow Prismo review, you will change the way you use your AeroPress forever.

 Fellow Prismo Review – pressure-actuated attachment for AeroPress

 Fellow Industries is a San Francisco based company started in 2015 by Jake Miller.
 They make various coffee related products, with the Prismo being one of them.